 - Learn about the cultural and scientific context for these achievements.

 - See historic photos related to these developments and the people behind them.

 Browse the collection of achievements, which include the discovery of penicillin, the first African-American Ph.D. in chemistry, the development of Scotch tape, and more.

 - Ready-to-go lessons, easily implemented by high school teachers.

 - Inquiry-based activities to supplement chemistry and history courses.

 - Student activities, reading material and videos based on Landmark subjects.

-View the collection, which covers the discovery of fullerenes, exploration of Mars, climate change, and more.
+View the collection on AACT’s website, where you will find lessons about the discovery of fullerenes, exploration of Mars, climate change, and more.